Managing Memory Manually

 The get() Method

 The get() method of standard library smart pointers returns the raw memory address of the object it is managing.
-This is useful when we hand that object off to some function.
+This is useful when we need to provide that pointer to some function.

-Such functions typically have no interest in assuming ownership over the object.
+Such functions typically have no interest in assuming ownership over the object - they just need access to it.
 As such, they tend to receive the object as a raw pointer, and should never delete the object:

 void Render(Image* Art) {